Batterii/generator-ts-module/README.md

 ```

 ## Function and Module Names
-This generator will create a new `.ts` file in the `lib` directory with
+This generator will create a new `.ts` file in the `src/lib` directory with
 `--module` as its name, which exports a function with `--function` as its name.
-It also will create associated unit test file in the `test/unit` directory.
-If
+It also will create associated unit test file in the same directory with a
-either of these options is omitted, the generator will prompt the user for them.
+`.spec.ts` extension.
+If either of these options is omitted, the generator will
+prompt the user for them.

 The function name must be a valid TypeScript identifier in lower camel case,
 while the module name must be dash-separated lower case.
 The prompt for the